 Use the chart below to help you decide …

 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

 b) If you already have a website installed on your domain that you want to keep, you can either keep your existing site with a new WordPress installation, or install WordPress in a subfolder of your domain (also called a ‘subdirectory’), e.g. www.mydomainname.com/blog.
 You can name your subfolder anything you like.

 Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subdirectory.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subdirectory, then see this tutorial: Subdomains, addon domains, and domain aliases
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subdirectory, then refer to this tutorial: Subdomains, addon domains, and parked domains

-c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to set up a WordPress site or blog on an entirely different domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:
+c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to set up a WordPress site or blog on a separate domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.: